 General health and lifestyle advice

-The Patient Passport (PDF) is intended to help staff from health care services to offer you the right help at the point of contact with the services and provide the necessary care and treatment needed during the person's stay in hospital.
+The Patient Passport (PDF) is intended to help staff from health care services offer you the right help at the first point of contact.
+It helps the service provide the necessary care and treatment needed during the person's stay in hospital.

 This passport has been designed so that healthcare professionals are made aware of a patient’s needs and requirements caused by a long term neurological condition so they can provide you with the best possible healthcare whenever you visit hospital.

-When you have completed and printed out your passport, take it with you whenever you visit hospital and show it to the doctors, nurses and any other healthcare professionals you come into contact with.
+When you have completed and printed out your passport, take it with you whenever you visit hospital.
+Make sure you show it to the doctors, nurses and any other healthcare professionals you come into contact with.
 If you are admitted to hospital, ask the nurses to keep your passport with your notes at the bottom of your bed.

 The passport is not expected to hold all the available information about the person, however please complete it as fully as possible.
 It should however contain enough detail to enable staff within the health service to understand your everyday needs.
-The Patient Passport makes a connection with those who know you least (staff in hospitals) and with those people who know you best (carers/ parents /care co-coordinators /specialist nurses/ community nurses/therapists etc.)
+The Patient Passport makes a connection with those who know you least (staff in hospitals).
+It also makes a connection with those people who know you best (carers/ parents /care co-coordinators /specialist nurses/ community nurses/therapists etc.)